 – Before Amelia: Women Pilots in the Early Days of Aviation, by Eileen F. Lebow, 2002

-From the wiki: “Katherine Stinson was the fourth woman in the US to earn a pilot’s license, which she did on July 24, 1912 in a model Wright B.
+“Katherine Stinson was the fourth woman in the US to earn a pilot’s license, which she did on July 24, 1912 in a Wright Model B.

 “On July 18, 1915, at Cicero Field in Chicago, Stinson became the first woman to perform a loop; she was also the first person of either gender to fly an airplane at night.
 She became known as the ‘Flying Schoolgirl’, flying exhibitions all over the country, even adding lights to her airplane and completing loops at night.
 She set many records, performed in Japan and China, and was the first woman sworn in by the Post Office as an air mail carrier.